 If you take too much (overdose)

-reddened lips, stomach pain, drowsiness, irritability, itching, dizziness and/or unsteady walking.
+nausea, vomiting, facial flushing, reddened lips, stomach pain, drowsiness, irritability,

-month, and for one month males must avoid the possibility of making a female pregnant, as there is a chance that isotretinoin
+males must not father a child, as there is a chance that isotretinoin may be present

 While you are taking this medicine